dddrrreee/cs140e-20win/labs/4-uart/README.md

 -----------------------------------------------------------------------
 ### Part 2. implement a software UART.

+This part of the lab is from a cute hack Jonathan Kula did in last year's class as part of his final project.

+While the hardware folks in the class likely won't make this assumption-mistake it's easy as software people (e.g., me) to assume things such as: "well, the tty-usb device wants to talk to a 8n1-UART so I need to configure the pi hardware UART to do so."
+This belief, of course, is completely false --- the 8n1 "protocol" is just a fancy word for setting pins high or low for some amount of time for output, and reading them similarly for input.
+So, of course, we can do this just using GPIO.
+(You can do the same for other protocols as well, such as I2C, that are built-in to the pi's hardware.)

 Wiring up the software UART is fairly simple:

   1. You'll need two GPIO pins, one for transmit, one for receive.